 About the Fortezza

-KSU in Tuscany aims to serve as a resource for the entire state of Georgia.
-In more than 15 years of programs in Montepulciano, KSU in Tuscany has established many connections to facilitate learning and culturally enriching recreation.
-Currently, it is in the process of creating state-of-the-art classroom and studio facilities in Montepulciano's Fortezza Medievale through the generosity of the KSU Foundation and the efforts of the Division of Global Affairs, where it is housed.
+KSU Italy aims to serve as a resource for the entire state of Georgia.
+In more than 15 years of programs in Montepulciano, KSU Italy has established many connections to facilitate learning and culturally enriching recreation.
+Currently, it is in the process of creating state-of-the-art classroom and studio facilities in Montepulciano's Fortezza Medievale through the generosity of the KSU Foundation and the efforts of Global Education, where it is housed.

-KSU in Tuscany began in 1999 as a single study abroad program with twenty-four students in Montepulciano.
-That program, now called Summer Study Abroad in Italy, was originally affiliated with the European Council of Georgia and quickly expanded into two separate 4 or 5-week sessions now bringing 80-90 students to KSU in Tuscany each year.
+KSU Italy began in 1999 as a single study abroad program with twenty-four students in Montepulciano.
+That program, now called Summer Study Abroad in Italy, was originally affiliated with the European Council of Georgia and quickly expanded into two separate 4 or 5-week sessions now bringing 80-90 students to KSU Italy each year.
 In recent years, KSU has continued to build additional programs in Italy including a fall semester intensive Italian language program in 2013 and a culinary/hospitality program in 2014.
 From the beginning, KSU has worked closely with the Il Sasso Italian Language School in Montepulciano.

 In February 2013 Kennesaw State signed an agreement with the Comune of Montepulciano to contribute to the cost of renovating the town's Fortezza Medievale in return for a 25-year lease of extensive classroom space as well as a scholar/director apartment.
 The Fortezza renovation is scheduled for completion during the summer of 2014.